-Regulation (EU) No 231/2014 of the European Parliament and of the Council of 11.03.2014 establishing an Instrument for Pre-accession Assistance (IPA II), OJ L 77, 15.03.2014, p.
+Regulation (EU) No 231/2014 of the European Parliament and of the Council of 11 March 2014 establishing an Instrument for Pre-accession Assistance (IPA II), OJ L 77, 15.03.2014, p.
 11.

-which provides indicative allocations for the 2014-2020 territorial cooperation programmes.

-- (5) The cross-border cooperation programme between Kosovo and the former Yugoslav Republic of Macedonia for the period 2014-2020 was approved through Commission Decision C(2014)9314 on 10 December 2014.
-It provides the framework for the adoption of the cross-border cooperation action programmes and sets out the indicative allocations for the period 2014-2020 without constituting a financial commitment itself. - (6) The cross-border cooperation action Programme Kosovo and the former Yugoslav Republic of Macedonia for the years 2015-2017, aims at providing assistance for cross-border cooperation in the following thematic priorities: Enhancing competitiveness, business and small and medium sized enterprises development, trade and investment; encouraging tourism and cultural and natural heritage; and protecting the environment, promoting climate change adaptation and mitigation, risk prevention and management. - (7) It is necessary to adopt a financing decision, the detailed rules of which are set out in Article 94 of Commission Delegated Regulation (EU) No 1268/2012. - (8) The maximum contribution of the European Union set by this Decision should cover any possible claims for interest due for late payment on the basis of Article 92 of Regulation (EU, Euratom) No 966/2012 and Article 111(4) of Delegated Regulation (EU) No 1268/2012. - (9) Pursuant to Article 94(4) of Delegated Regulation (EU) No 1268/2012, the Commission should define changes to this Decision which are not substantial in order to ensure that any such changes can be adopted by the authorising officer responsible. - (10) The action programme provided for by this Decision is in accordance with the opinion of the IPA II Committee set up by Article 13 of the Regulation (EU) No 231/2014,
+- (4) In accordance with Article 7 of the Regulation (EU) No 231/2014 the assistance should be implemented through annual or multi-annual programmes, country specific or multi-country programmes, as well as cross-border cooperation programmes.
+These programmes should be drawn up in accordance with the Regulation (EU) No 231/2014 and the relevant country or multi-country indicative strategy papers referred to in Article 6 of that Regulation. - (5) In accordance with Article 6(3) of Regulation (EU) No 236/2014, the Commission may adopt multi-annual action programmes for a period of up to three years in the case of recurrent actions.
+For years other than the initial commitment year 2018, the commitments are indicative and depend on the future annual budgets of the Union. - (6) The Council established an Accession Partnership or a European Partnership for all beneficiaries listed in Annex I to Regulation (EU) No 231/2014.
+The Commission adopted an indicative multi-country strategy paper for 2014 2020 on 30 June 20145, revised on 31 May 20186 which provides indicative allocations for the 2014-2020 territorial cooperation programmes - (7) The cross-border cooperation programme between Kosovo and the former Yugoslav Republic of Macedonia for the period 2014-2020 approved through the Commission Implementing Decision C(2014)9314 of 10 December 2014, provides the framework for the adoption of the cross-border cooperation action programmes and sets out the indicative allocations for the period 2014-2020 without constituting a financial commitment itself.7 - (8) The cross-border cooperation action Programme Kosovo the former Yugoslav Republic of Macedonia for the years 2018-2020, aims at providing assistance for cross-border cooperation in the following thematic priorities: i) enhancing competitiveness, business and Small and Medium Enterprises development, trade and investment; ii) encouraging tourism, culture and natural heritage; iii) protecting the environment, promoting climate change adaptation and mitigation, risk prevention and management. - (9) It is necessary to allow for the payment of interest due for late payment on the basis of Article 116(5) of Regulation (EU, Euratom) 2018/1046. - (10) In order to allow for flexibility in the implementation of the work programme, it is appropriate to allow changes which should not be considered substantial for the purposes of Article 110(5) of the Financial Regulation. - (11) The action programmes provided for by this Decision are in accordance with the opinion of the IPA II Committee set up by Article 13 of the Regulation (EU) No 231/20148.